Events & Happenings

 “Dining in the Street”*

-“Dining in the Street” Join your friends at the Delaware Street wharf and enjoy the stunning Kalmar Nyckel tall ship and the Delaware River as your back-drop.
-In addition to the four-course Tuscan meal prepared by our local New Castle restaurateurs, the event will feature the Bullbuckers Band to provide music for dancing and entertainment.
-Tickets are $50 and can be purchased on www.eventbrite.com, just click on “Dining in the Street”, tickets are also available at Jessop’s Tavern and the New Castle Senior Center.
+“Dining in the Street” Join your friends and enjoy Dining in the Street.
+Good food, good friends and music in the heart of Historic New Castle.
+Tickets can be purchased on www.eventbrite.com, just click on “Dining in the Street”, tickets will also be available at Jessop’s Tavern and the New Castle Senior Center.
 Hurry, seating is limited.

 Outdoor Antique Show* (Last Sunday in August)